hmmasudsarder/-Hospital-Labratory-Invoice/README.md

    npm run dev
    ```

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to view the application.
+5. Visit Local [http://localhost:5173/] to view the application.
+6. Visit Live [https://extraordinary-mandazi-23baa5.netlify.app/] to view the application.

 ## Technologies Used